 - Supports a Great Cause - Harris donates 10% of profits to support the local...

-This method is a quick killer, but you will need to use a little caution because it can damage surfaces.
+Yes, bleach can be quite effecting.
+However, you will need to use a little caution because its corrosive nature is harmful to animals (including humans) and many surfaces.
 Simply take half a cup of bleach and mix it with water in a spray bottle.

-When you see a daddy long-legs, give it a good squirt.
-The bleach will kill it almost instantly upon contact.
+When you see one of these critters, give it a good squirt.
+The bleach will kill daddy long legs almost instantly upon contact, regardless of the type.

 This might sound like a no-brainer, but simply keeping your house clean can go a long way when it comes to pest control.
 However, you’re not actually targeting the daddy long legs by cleaning, you’re targeting their prey.